 What Is Acceleration?

-- To measure position changes of moving bodies in physics we measure displacement as an angle measured from where starting position to the final position was moved (size equals distance traveled from the beginning of movement to the final location, while direction equals direction from the initial location to the ending location.)
+- To measure position changes of moving bodies in physics we measure displacement as an angle measured from where the starting position to the final position was moved (size equals distance traveled from the beginning of movement to the final location, while direction equals direction from the initial location to the ending location.)
 An object’s velocity can then be determined by measuring how quickly its displacement changes over time; velocity thus being the rate at which displacement changes.

 - At any rate, these calculations assume a constant velocity profile between 0.96 mph and 2.5mph for all conditions except on sloped terrains (ie). vecv=fracmathrmd and 1.